Visual Template Inference for Data Extraction from Documents: Experimental Evaluation

 \textbf{Tools Compared}.
-We compare \sys with four baselines.
+We compare \sys with six baselines.
 This includes Amazon $Textract$~\cite{textract}, and Azure AI Document Intelligence (\textit{AzureDI} for short)~\cite{azure}, which detect and extract tables and key-value pairs from PDFs.
-We also include two state-of-the-art vision-based LLMs, $vLLM$-$S$ and $vLLM$-$C$, both using \code{gpt4vision}~\cite{gpt4vision} from OpenAI. $vLLM$-$S$ uses a prompt to identify the template structure and extract data, while $vLLM$-$C$ focuses on extracting all key-value pairs from a given document.
-For a table, $vLLM$-$C$ extracts each cell and its header as key-value pairs, whereas for key-value blocks, it outputs a list of key-value pairs. \papertext{Prompts for $vLLM$-$S$ and $vLLM$-$C$ can be found in~\cite{rt-long}.
-We also considered using text-based LLMs, which performs data extraction on OCR output.
-As vision-based LLMs outperform any text-based LLMs we tried, we omit it below.} \techreport{Prompts for $vLLM$-$S$ and $vLLM$-$C$ is shown below.
-We also considered using text-based LLMs, which takes the OCR output from a PDF and then performs data extraction.
-As both vision-based LLMs outperform any text-based LLMs we tried, we omit it in our result.}
+We also include two state-of-the-art vision-based LLMs, $vLLM$-$S$ and $vLLM$-$C$, both using \code{gpt4vision}~\cite{gpt4vision} from OpenAI. $vLLM$-$S$ uses a prompt to identify the template structure and then extracts data, while $vLLM$-$C$ directly extracts all key-value pairs from each page.
+For a table, $vLLM$-$C$ extracts each cell and its header as key-value pairs, whereas for key-value blocks, it outputs a list of key-value pairs. \rone{We also considered LLMs based on OCR text, where we provide hints that records are generated from the same template and append multiple example records.
+As vision-based LLMs outperform any text-based LLMs we tried, we omit them below.
+The prompts for LLMs baselines are in Appendix~\ref{subsec:appendix-prompts}. } Finally, we compare \sys with {\em Evaporate}~\cite{arora2023language}, a tool that extracts structured data from documents using LLMs.
+Evaporate operates on OCR (text) output from documents.
+Evaporate has two versions: {\em Evaporate-Direct} ({\em Eva-D} for short), which uses LLMs to directly identify fields and extract values, and {\em Evaporate-Code} ({\em Eva-C} for short), which uses LLMs to generate extraction scripts and then applies those scripts to extract values. \rtwo{\sys uses Pdfplumber~\cite{pdfplumber} as the OCR tool, which can be replaced by alternatives such as Tesseract~\cite{tesseract} or MistralOCR~\cite{mistral}, which extract phrases along with bounding boxes. }